 • sepsis;

-• sinusitis, sinusitis, frontal sinusitis in an acute form.
+• sinusitis, sinusitis, sinusitis in acute form.

 Important!
-Ciprofloxacin + Doxycycline can be taken together only for acuteor complicated infections.
+Ciprofloxacin + Doxycycline can be taken together only for acute or complicated infections.

 Sluggish and chronic pathologies do not imply the combined use of drugs, but a similar option is possible if other treatment is ineffective.

-Ciprofloxacin and Levofloxacin: can I take it simultaneously
+Ciprofloxacin and Levofloxacin: can I take it at the same time

 Photo 2.
 Levofloxacin, 10 tablets, 250 and 500 mg, manufacturer - Vertex.

-Ciprofloxacin and Metronidazole: Their Interaction
+Ciprofloxacin and Metronidazole: their interaction

 Ciprofloxacin + Metronidazole are effective against the following pathologies:

-• endocarditisbacterial nature;
+• endocarditis bacterial nature;

 • meningitis;